shmcminn/sql-CQRC-training/Readme.md

 ORDER BY sum(disb_amt) desc
 ```

-Notice how we drop the disb_desc column here, since two expenditures could go to the same vendor for payments with different descriptions.
+See how we drop the `disb_desc` column here, since two expenditures could go to the same vendor for payments with different descriptions.
 If we included it, it would just arbitrarily choose one of the descriptions, which may or may not be true for all payments to that vendor.

 <img src="http://media.cq.com/images/screenshot2017-04-17at2.41.06pm.png" alt="" />